 How do I set up my HSA?

-Once you enroll in an H or HD plan through Sana, your employer will send you an email with information on how to get started with Lively or whichever HSA provider you decide to go with.
+Once you enroll in an H or HD plan through Sana, your employer will send you an email with information on how to get started with your HSA account.
 From there, the HSA provider will walk you through getting set up.
-Have your bank account info handy and your account number from your previous employer's HSA if you’d like to transfer your previous contributions.
+Have your bank account info handy and your account number from your previous employer's HSA if you would like to transfer your previous contributions.

 After you’ve entered all of your info online, you’ll get your debit card in the mail with a pamphlet explaining how to use your funds.